 Blair has had the good fortune to shoot campaigns around the globe for a diversified list of clients that range from television shows shot for The Discovery Channel to athletes photographed for Muscle Milk.
 In August of 2008 he decided to have his hand at photographing autos, not out of a quest for work, but in an attempt to create some images to put on his walls… He began shooting for Chevrolet two months later.

 Even with the success and recognition that Blair has received in the photographic world, he still holds true that his most important legacy will be helping other photographers to be successful in their careers.
 On set he constantly pushes the idea that everyone is equally important, from the assistant to the photographer.
 This demeanor and approach towards comfortable shoots has made for clients that return for years.

-Often describing his own life as, “quite a random existence,” many his accomplishments have come outside of the photographic field itself.
+Often describing his own life as “quite a random existence,” many of his accomplishments have come outside of the photographic field itself.
 From being chosen as the honorary commander of a US Air Force fighter squadron to becoming an ambassador to his favorite watchmaker (Maurice Lacroix), his life has been anything but ordinary.
 However, he will always consider his greatest honor to be that of marrying his wife, Erin.